Bright Purple Azure

 The adults are metallic purple on top, the females having a broader black margin to the wings.

-Both sexes are blotchy fawn underneath, the fore wings each having a series of black and white stripes under the leading edge.
+Both sexes are blotchy fawn underneath.
+The forewings each have a series of black and white stripes under the leading edge.
 The butterflies have a wingspan of 3 to 4 cms.
 They are rather sluggish flyers.

-The eggs are black with a green dot.
-The are round and flattened, with a diameter of about 0.8 mm.
+The eggs are brown, knobby, round, and flattened, with a diameter of about 0.8 mm.
 They are laid singly on leaves or flowerbuds of a foodplant.

 The species occurs over the inland of south-eastern Australia as two races :